In Toledo, Syrian Refugees Are Welcomed Amid A Difficult Immigration Climate

 "We came to a country that is not our country, and everything changed on us: the system, the people the area, the city," she says in Arabic.

-Though her husband is trained as a carpenter, for now he's working on a hospital cleaning crew.
-He says he's happy to be working.
+Though her husband is trained as a carpenter, for now he is working on a hospital cleaning crew.
+He says he is happy to be working.
 But what gives him the most pride is watching his kids flourish in school.
 Two of his children were just named student of the month.
 He was so proud he went out and bought them new toys.

 Awad has come a long way, too.
 No longer the newest refugee, he now helps the new ones.